akinomurasame/redpen_ruby/README.md

 # RedpenRuby

-Ruby wrapper for redpen: a text inspection tool.
+RedpenRuby is a Ruby wrapper for [redpen: a text inspection tool](https://github.com/recruit-tech/redpen).

 ## Installation